mengwanguc/gpufs/emulator/datastall/README.md

 To use the emulator, you need to first build Pytorch and Torchvision on a CPU node.
 Follow the guides in: [../README.md](../README.md)

-Then update and rebuild pytorch-meng and torchvision-meng:
+Then switch pytorch-meng and torchvision-meng to "emulator" branch and then compile for each:

 ```
 cd ~/pytorch-meng